Brittany-Reid/npm-code-snippets/README.md

 3. Fallback to the `readme` field in the registry data.
 4. If the `readme` field is empty, look for the most recent `readme` in the `versions` field.
 Sometimes the `readme` field will be empty despite there being a README available on the NPM website.

-The `examples/miner.js` example shows how `Downloader` can be used to mine the NPM registry, while preserving errors that may be useful for statistic purposes.
+The `examples/miner.js` example shows how `Downloader` can be used to mine the NPM registry.

 #### new Downloader(options: {})